Recommended Reading: Top 13 Books for UX Design Enthusiasts

 Top 13 Books for UX Design Enthusiasts

 Take a second and pick up your mobile phone – what’s your favorite app on it?
 Quickly scan your computer’s desktop – what’s your favorite program?
 Now open your browser and go to your favorite website – which one did you pick?
 Now take a moment and think about what makes you like them best.
 What do they have in common?
-Now think about your favorite pair of chair, magazine, or blanket.
+Now think about your favorite chair, magazine, or blanket.
 What does it look like?
 How does it work?
 Most importantly, how does it make you feel?

 Everything you interact with is UX.
 From your car to your refrigerator to your voicemail, it’s all UX.
-UX designers are responsible for making sure each of our interactions are positive.
+UX designers are responsible for making sure each of our interactions is positive.
 Keeping up with what’s going on in the industry is essential for their success which is undoubtedly why most of them are eternal learners.
 It’s not surprising that many are great readers, often looking to books for fresh ideas to add to their UX design toolkit.

 At QAT Global, we’re ardent supporters of ongoing learning, and we see it lead to remarkable outcomes for both designers and clients.